ccaique-lima/webpage/01-about.md

 Since 2017, he has been working with scientific research and teaching, funded by UNISAL (2017, 2018 and 2019), [CAPES](https://www.gov.br/capes/pt-br) (2021 and 2022) and [FUNCAMP](https://www.funcamp.unicamp.br/portal/) (since 2022).

 In his master's research, he worked with PPG signals, motion artifact removal, machine learning, signal processing and pulse oximetry.
-His doctoral research focuses on explainable artificial intelligence (XAI) in wearables, specifically on the Samsung Galaxy Wearables.

-He was born in Campinas-SP and since 1994 he has learned incredible things.
-His great passions are Brazil, books, microcontrollers, family&friends and [GFC](https://www.guaranifc.com.br/)! 😎
+His doctoral research focuses on the development of machine learning algorithms and digital signal processing, with a focus on healthcare applications.
+His research interests include Health 4.0, machine learning, and wearable devices.